Pregnant women are strongly recommended to receive influenza vaccine in each pregnancy

 Timing of influenza vaccination during pregnancy

 Pregnant women can receive influenza vaccine during any stage of pregnancy.
-The timing of vaccination should be considered in relation to the influenza season and vaccine availability.

 Influenza vaccine can safely be given at the same time as dTpa (reduced antigen content diphtheria-tetanus-acellular pertussis) vaccine.

 Women who received the previous year’s seasonal influenza vaccine early in their pregnancy can receive the current seasonal influenza vaccine (when it becomes available) later in the same pregnancy.
+Women who received vaccine before becoming pregnant should be revaccinated during pregnancy to protect the unborn infant.

 - diphtheria-tetanus-acellular pertussis vaccine, reduced antigen content formulation